 Ongoing Collaboration and Resource Sharing

-To support ongoing collaboration and resource sharing, NRHI, with support from The Rockefeller Foundation, is hosting a three-part Innovation Series to bring testing site leaders together to learn from one another and share successes and challenges.
+To support ongoing collaboration and resource sharing, NRHI, with support from The Rockefeller Foundation, hosted a three-part Innovation Series to bring testing site leaders together to learn from one another and share successes and challenges.

-Each session provides opportunity to hear from regional leaders and share tools and resources to support ongoing testing efforts.
+Each session provided opportunity to hear from regional leaders and share tools and resources to support ongoing testing efforts.